JuliaPlots/PlotDocs.jl/docs/src/attributes.md

 !!! tip
     Use aliases for one-off analysis and visualization, but use the true keyword name for long-lived library code to avoid confusion.

-!!! tip
-    As of this writing, aliases do not work inside recipes!!

 ---